How to Cut a 45-Degree Angle With a Circular Saw (Step-by-Step)

 Step #1: Draw the Cutting Line

 You can only achieve a clean bevel angle cut if your circular saw blade is in perfect alignment.
-We suggest using a speed square so that you can measure and mark the cut line on the work surface.
+I highly recommend using a speed square for accurately measuring and marking the cut line on any workpiece.
+Trust me, it makes a world of difference.

 See Also: How Do You Measure and Cut 45-Degree Angle Cuts in Wood